vemel/handsdown/docs/README.md

 - Generate documentation with `--external` flag as shown above, do not use `--output` flag, only `docs` folder is supported by `Read the Docs`
-- Commit and push all changes a to `master` branch.
+- Commit and push all changes a to `main` branch.
 - Add your repository on [Read the Docs](https://readthedocs.org/)

 All set!
 You can change `.readthedocs.yml` and `mkdocs.yml` to add your own touch.